Siddheshwar, Sindhuli

-Siddheshwari is a village development committee in Sindhuli District in the Janakpur Zone of south-eastern Nepal.
+Siddheshwar was a village development committee (VDC) in Sindhuli District in the Janakpur Zone of south-eastern Nepal.
 At the time of the 1991 Nepal census it had a population of 16,759 people living in 3,080 individual households.

+The VDC contained district headquarter Sindhulimadhi, and surrounding areas.
+It was merged with Bhiman VDC in 1997 A.D (2053 B.S) to form Kamalamai Municipality.
+It currently falls under wards 4-8 (previous wards 1-9) of Kamalamai Municipality.